wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-mongodb-template.md

 ### Step 2: (optional) Understand the template parameters

 When you deploy non-trivial solutions like a MongoDB cluster, you must specify a set of configuration parameters to deal with a number of required settings.
-By declaring these parameters in the template definition, it’s possible to specify values during deployment through an external file or in the command line.
+By declaring these parameters in the template definition, it's possible to specify values during deployment through an external file or in the command line.

-In the parameters section at the top of the azuredeploy.json file, you’ll find the set of parameters that are required by the template to configure a MongoDB cluster.
+In the parameters section at the top of the azuredeploy.json file, you'll find the set of parameters that are required by the template to configure a MongoDB cluster.
 The following example shows the parameters section from this template's azuredeploy.json file.

     "parameters": {
       "adminUsername": {